snowch-notes/machine-learning/GENERAL.md

  - **Adjusted R<sup>2</sup>** R<sup>2</sup> adjusted for the number of predictors [blog](http://blog.minitab.com/blog/adventures-in-statistics-2/multiple-regession-analysis-use-adjusted-r-squared-and-predicted-r-squared-to-include-the-correct-number-of-variables)
  - **Surface 3D plot** plot of the cost function [[Example]](https://matplotlib.org/examples/mplot3d/surface3d_demo.html)
  - **Contour plot** A contour plot is a graphical technique for representing a 3-dimensional surface by plotting constant z slices, called contours, on a 2-dimensional format.
 That is, given a value for z, lines are drawn for connecting the (x,y) coordinates where that z value occurs.
 The contour plot is an alternative to a 3-D surface plot. [[Source]](http://www.itl.nist.gov/div898/handbook/eda/section3/contour.htm) [[Example]](https://matplotlib.org/examples/pylab_examples/contour_demo.html)
+ - **Machine Learning** the machine learns for a better representation of the data (e.g. y=mx+b linear model) through an automatic search process

 ## Loss Function
    - **zero-one (0-1)**